On This Page

 authentication cannot be done)- processingInformation.commerceIndicator

-- Set torecurring.
+- Set the value torecurring.

 - processingInformation.authorizationOptions. initiator.type

-- Set tocustomer.
+- Set the value tocustomer.

 Initiated by the merchant